pnt325/pnt325.github.io/index.md

 ![](assets/img/data_log_software.jpg)

-The software allow user can place the monitor object by select area of retangle.
+User can place the monitoring object by select area of retangle.
 Support component of label, table and linechart.

 Feature:
 - Grid change.